 What is a Product Master?

-A product master is a data management solution that compiles, validates, enriches, and curates all your organization’s product-related data into a complete, accurate, and easily reportable golden copy.
+A product master solution is a data management solution that compiles, validates, enriches, and curates all your organization’s product-related data into a complete, accurate, and easily reportable golden copy.
 Some examples of product-related data include product types, product lines and groups, product pricing (billing) schemes, product hierarchies and historical product details.

 Unlike securities or client data, which is generally uniform (or at least well understood) across the industry, product data varies from organization to organization.
 In fact, it’s often hard to find a shared definition of a product within the same organization.
 The product offerings themselves are different, as well as product lines and hierarchies, which makes defining the data to manage products difficult.